 Your weekly schedule for each year, then, will look like this:

-- Day 1 Spend around ninety minutes reading the assigned pages, doing an experiment, and recording its results. - Day 2 Spend around ninety minutes preparing the science report, using the science encyclopedias as resources; recording dates; and completing a sketch.
+- Spend around ninety minutes doing experiments, recording Day 1 results, and completing any sketches. - Day 2 Spend around ninety minutes preparing the science report, using the science encyclopedias as resources and recording any dates.